/r/TEFL

 Before posting, familiarise yourself with our guide to getting your questions answered.

 Note that posts from posters with less than 10 comment karma will be automatically removed.
-If that happens, feel free to ask your question in the pinned 'Weekly Quick Questions' thread.
-Alternatively, ask in our TEFL Discord.
+If that happens, feel free to ask your question in the pinned 'Weekly Quick Questions' thread or the TEFL Discord. (under new ownership)

 If you are new and so broke you are nearly living under a bridge, read this.